merenlab/merenlab.org/_posts/anvio/2015-05-02-anvio-tutorial.md

 Following sections will describe each program you will frequently use while walking you through an example analysis.
 To see a complete list of programs that are distributed with the platform, type `anvi-` in your terminal, and then press the `TAB` key twice.

-## anvi-gen-annotation-db
+## anvi-gen-contigs-db

-Annotation database will be the essential ingredient everything you will do with anvi'o.
+Contigs database will be the essential ingredient everything you will do with anvi'o.
 It will process `contigs.fa`, and store it in a better formatted way.
-You can decorate your annotation database, but the one command you have to run is this:
+You can decorate your contigs database, but the one command you have to run is this:

-    anvi-gen-annotation-database -f contigs.fa -o annotation.db
+    anvi-gen-contigs-database -f contigs.fa -o contigs.db

 Each anvi-* program has a help menu that explains available parameters.
 Don't forget to check them for everything you run.
 If something is not clearly explained, let me know:

-    anvi-gen-annotation-database --help
+    anvi-gen-contigs-database --help

-Once you have the annotation database, you can decorate it with stuff that would be very useful later.
+Once you have the contigs database, you can decorate it with stuff that would be very useful later.

 ## anvi-populate-genes-table

-The program makes populates relevant tables in the annotation database with information on annotation.
+This program populates relevant tables in the contigs database with functional information on contigs.
 I will give an example using RAST annotation.

-If you have MyRAST installed, you can run these two commands to store the annotation of your contigs in the annotation database (the first line will query RAST server, which may take a while depending on the number of contigs you have), the second line will incorporate the returning info into anvi'o's annotation database:
+If you have MyRAST installed, you can run these two commands to store the annotation of your contigs in the contigs database (the first line will query RAST server, which may take a while depending on the number of contigs you have), the second line will incorporate the returning info into anvi'o's contigs database:

 {% highlight bash %}
 svr_assign_to_dna_using_figfams < contigs.fa > svr_assign_to_dna_using_figfams.txt
-anvi-populate-genes-table annotation.db -p myrast_cmdline_dont_use -i svr_assign_to_dna_using_figfams.txt
+anvi-populate-genes-table contigs.db -p myrast_cmdline_dont_use -i svr_assign_to_dna_using_figfams.txt
 {% endhighlight %}

 Once you have RAST annotations, I suggest you to run the following command to export the information from the table into a more native matrix form and store it separately (if you take a look at the exported matrix, you will see that it is a simpler, and more standard form of what we got from RAST):

-    anvi-export-genes-table annotation.db -o rast_annotation.txt
+    anvi-export-genes-table contigs.db -o rast_annotation.txt

-If you have to re-create the annotation database for some reason, you can now use this newly generated file (`rast_annotation.txt`) to repopulate the annotation database instead of querying RAST again using the following command:
+If you have to re-create the contigs database for some reason, you can now use this newly generated file (`rast_annotation.txt`) to repopulate the contigs database instead of querying RAST again using the following command:

-    anvi-populate-genes-table annotation.db -p default_matrix -i rast_annotation.txt
+    anvi-populate-genes-table contigs.db -p default_matrix -i rast_annotation.txt

 ## anvi-populate-search-table

-The program populates tables that holds HMM search results in the annotation database.
+The program populates tables that holds HMM search results in the contigs database.

 Anvi'o can do wonders with HMM models.
-To decorate your annotation database with hits from HMM models that ship with the platform (which, at this point, constitute published single-copy gene collections), run this command:
+To decorate your contigs database with hits from HMM models that ship with the platform (which, at this point, constitute published single-copy gene collections), run this command:

-    anvi-populate-search-table annotation.db
+    anvi-populate-search-table contigs.db

-## anvi-populate-collections-table

-This program populates tables that holds information about different organizations of contigs (collection of bins).

-For instance, if you have some CONCOCT results for your merged profile (which you DON'T have at this point if you are reading this tutorial the first time, but you will have them later if you keep reading), you can add them into the annotation database like this:

-    anvi-populate-collections-table annotation.db --parser concoct -i concoct.txt

-In this case `concoct.txt` is the clustering.csv file CONCOCT generates.
-To see the format you can take a look at [`anvio/tests/mini_test/concoct.txt`](https://github.com/meren/anvio/blob/master/tests/mini_test/concoct.txt)
+If you are here, you are pretty much done with your contigs database!

 # Programs to analyze BAM files